camila314/cpp-reactive/README.md

 # cpp-reactive
-Short header-only library that gives you access to a reactive container
+This library implements some important reactive types in C++ such as Signals.
 # Requires c++20